 Growing up I had a lot of freedom.
 As long as my school work was done and the work around the house was finished I could go out.
 I had a lot of friends around the neighborhood.
 We rode our bikes and skateboards all around.
 Our Street was part of a block of homes that had a sidewalk that went all the way around in a circle.
 So I could hop on my bike ride the sidewalk around to my friend’s house and be there in about a minute.
 I had this friend who I often spent time with.
 I remember he had the cassette tape DJ Jazzy Jeff and The Fresh Prince.
 That was fun.
 We would listen to tapes and practice riding skateboards in the front yard.
 One day we decided to climb the pine tree out in front of his house.
 This tree was huge, a big undertaking for sure.
 I don’t know why but it seems kids like to climb.
 Maybe it’s because when you’re a kid you’re very small and quick and you’re better able to climb.
 So we climbed the pine tree.
 The view from the top was quite something.
 I had never been up that high, it was remarkable.
 I knew nothing about the world at the time.
 I was just a little kid having fun.
 What I would learn from that day in 1984 until now 2019 I definitely didn’t know at that time.
 I was just enjoying the view.
 We both made it down from the pine tree safely.

 Very near our house was a park with a small creek with water flowing through it.
 This park was so close I could walk to it on my own.
 I just had to take two crosswalks one across the street then another and from there it was about 100 feet down on your right.
-I had a paper cup, I wanted to see if I could catch something in the creek at the park with the cup.
-I took the cup and cut some holes in the bottom.
+I had a styrofoam cup, I wanted to see if I could catch something in the creek at the park with the cup.
+I took the cup and poked some holes in the bottom with a pencil that way the water could flow through.
 I took the cup to the park to place it in the water to see what I could catch.
-I expected to catch some polliwogs, fish, maybe a frog.
+I expected to catch some polliwogs, fish, maybe even a frog.

 I arrived at the park, it was a nice sunny day.
 I walked up to the side of the creek and knelt beside.
 The water was rushing down.
 I placed the cup in the water with the top of the cup facing towards the rushing water.
 I had no idea what I was about to catch that day.
 The cup was in the water now, the water streaming through nicely, whatever came swimming down the creek that day would get caught in the cup.
 And after about a minute I saw something swimming in the water coming down the path of my watery trap.
 I wasn’t exactly sure what it was but I saw it swam quickly through the water but I saw him coming.
 I adjusted my cup to be in line with his path and whatever it was went directly into the cup.
 I picked the cup up out of the water to see what I had caught.
 To my surprise, it was not a pollywog, not a fish, and it wasn’t a frog . . . it was a little baby alligator, about 3 inches long with little yellow eyes!